-During your search and evaluations of payroll HRIS Systems or HRMS payroll software applications, you will hear a great deal about interfaces.
+During your search and evaluations HRIS and payroll systems or HRMS payroll software applications, you will hear a great deal about interfaces.
 The purpose of this article is to explain in detail how they are typically used.
 If you are looking at purchasing payroll HR Information Systems, HRMS payroll systems or HR software application and plan to tie it to an existing payroll application, this article will prove very helpful.
 The vast majority of HRMS payroll system applications will offer some type of capability for transferring HRIS data or payroll data from one system to another.

 First, it’s important to point out the difference between HRMS payroll integration and an interface.
 With an integrated system, you have two products sharing the same HR software solution data and payroll data or you have an automatic real time transfer and update of data from one system to another.
 With HR and Payroll software applications, this is rare unless you are working with the same company for both systems.
 If that’s not the case, then you are going to be dealing with interfaces.